avostapenkokz/Portfolio/CommentsClassifier/README.md

-## Detecting toxic comments
+## Detection of toxic comments

 ### Project description

-Development of an algorithm for detecting toxic comments in online store.
+Development of an algorithm for detection of toxic comments in online store.

 ### Data